jtremback/cross-chain-validation/spec/evidence_handling.md

 Recall that a validator could be slashed only within the *unbonding period*.
 Because of the unbounded communication delays and "commit" times, it is impossible to guarantee that the evidence will be committed on the parent blockchain **before** the unbonding period expires.

-We define the following times:
+We define the following times (times are defined with respect to the baby blockchain; moreover, global time is defined as a bfttime of the last block produced by the baby blockchain):
 - Latest time of detection: *D* (this time represents a *trusting period*)
 - Maximum evidence transfer delay from a light client to a full node of the parent blockchain: *T*
 - Maximum evidence submit time on the parent blockchain: *S*